siebeniris/ALGEN/README.md

 ## Materials

 Trained attack models, used Datasets (cited in the paper), and extracted embeddings are publicly available in [Zenodo repository](https://zenodo.org/records/15639971).
+Please create directories accordingly for reproduction.

 ## Few-shot Inversion Attack